 Declared dictionary size is not supported

-Upgrade unrar to the latest version available in your repositories:
+Upgrade unrar to the latest version available for your release:

 sudo apt update